arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 * Name: cnt
 * PLC type: INT

-With these settings ready, you will need to go to `Resources -> Opta`, select the corresponding port, and begin the `Manual sketch download` process.
-Then you will need to go to `On-line -> Set up Communication` and activate Modbus TCP with the assigned IP address for the Opta™.
+With these settings ready, you need to go to `Resources -> Opta`, select the corresponding port, and begin the `Manual sketch download` process.
+Then you need to go to `On-line -> Set up Communication` and activate Modbus TCP with the assigned IP address for the Opta™.

 Proceed with `On-line -> Connect` and it will establish communication between your computer and the server Opta™.
 If everything is fine, you will be able to observe the message found at the lower right corner of the PLC IDE software stating that it is connected.